Back to blog

 • Remaining dependent on API access rules

-• Browser-based deletion avoids this entirely.
+Browser-based deletion avoids that cloud/API dependency.

 Because the deletion happens through your own browser:

-• No long-lived permissions exist
+• No long-lived deletion-service permissions need to exist

-• No background access remains after deletion
+• No cloud-side access remains after deletion

-• Once you close the app, the process ends.
+Once you close the app, the process ends.

 Why This Is Safer Than Cloud-Based Tools